 Implementing this is relatively simple.
 There are two parts, creating a new QueuedSignalProcessor class and creating a queue processing script to handle the actual updates.

 For the QueuedSignalProcessor, you should inherit from haystack.signals.
 BaseSignalProcessor, then alter the setup/teardown methods to call an enqueuing method instead of directly calling handle_save/handle_delete.
 For example:

 '''

 from haystack import signals

-class QueuedSignalProcessor(signals.BaseSignalProcessor):

-Override the built-in.

 '''